doersino/UnicodeMathML/README.md

 You may use this repository's contents under the terms of the *MIT License*, see `LICENSE`.

-However, the subdirectories `lib/`, `markdeep-integration/` and `playground-assets/lib/` contain some **third-party software with its own licenses**:
+However, the subdirectories `lib/` and `playground-assets/lib/` contain some **third-party software with its own licenses**:

 * The parser generator [PEG.js](https://github.com/pegjs/pegjs), a copy of which is located at `lib/peg-0.10.0.min.js`, is licensed under the *MIT License*, see [here](https://github.com/pegjs/pegjs/blob/master/LICENSE).
-* Morgan McGuire's [Markdeep](https://casual-effects.com/markdeep/), which – along with two slightly modified variants – is located at `markdeep-integration/markdeep-*.js`, is licensed under the *BSD 2-Clause "Simplified" License*, see [here](https://casual-effects.com/markdeep/#license).
+* Morgan McGuire's [Markdeep](https://casual-effects.com/markdeep/), which – along with a slightly modified variant that integrates with UnicodeMathML – is located at `lib/markdeep-1.11-orig.js`, is licensed under the *BSD 2-Clause "Simplified" License*, see [here](https://casual-effects.com/markdeep/#license).
 * Markdeep includes Ivan Sagalaev's [highlight.js](https://highlightjs.org) with its *BSD 3-Clause License*, see [here](https://github.com/highlightjs/highlight.js/blob/master/LICENSE).
 * [JQuery](https://jquery.com), which powers some of the interactions in the UnicodeMathML playground and resides at `playground-assets/lib/jquery.min.js`, is licensed under the *MIT License*, see [here](https://jquery.org/license/).
 * A stripped-down variant of [MathJax](https://www.mathjax.org) is included at `playground-assets/lib/mathjax/`, it's licensed under the *Apache License 2.0*, see [here](https://github.com/mathjax/MathJax/blob/master/LICENSE).